Max Weber: Economy and Society

 Weber's magnum opus Economy and Society is an essay collection that he was working on at the time of his death in 1920.
 It included a wide range of essays dealing with Weber's views regarding sociology, social philosophy, politics, social stratification, world religion, diplomacy, and other subjects.
 The text was largely unfinished, outside of the first three chapters.
 These chapters were written between 1919 and 1920.
 They relate to verstehende sociology, economic sociology, authority, and class and status groups, respectively.
-The first chapter is one of the two portions of the text that Weberian scholars consult most frequently – alongside the third chapter – and moved from a discussion of individuals' social actions to the centrality of the monopoly on violence to the state.
+The first chapter is one of the two most frequently consulted portions of the text by Weberian scholars – alongside the third chapter – and moved from a discussion of individuals' social actions to the centrality of the monopoly on violence to the state.
 Meanwhile, the second chapter is less discussed, as it represented a type of economic theory that had fallen out of style amongst economists after the 1930s.
-It presented an analytical economic history that contained a discussion of the origins of capitalism and supported the idea that the Austrian and historical schools of economics could have a methodological synthesis.
+It presented an analytical economic history that contained a discussion of the origins of capitalism and argued that the Austrian and historical schools of economics could be methodologically synthesised.
 Chapter three focused on Weber's tripartite definition of legitimate authority.
-Since the final chapter was unfinished, it was largely a brief set of classifications of classes and Stände ("statuses").
+Since the final chapter was unfinished, it was largely a brief set of classifications of classes and Stände (statuses).

 After Weber's death, the final organisation and editing of the book fell to his widow Marianne.
 She was assisted by the economist Melchior Palyi.
-The resulting volume was published in 1922 and was titled Wirtschaft und Gesellschaft.
-It also included additional texts that were generally written between 1909 and 1914 that his widow had found amongst his belongings.
-In 1956, the German jurist Johannes Winckelmann edited and organised a revised 4th edition of Economy and Society, later editing a 5th edition of it in 1976.
+The resulting volume was published in four volumes from February 1921 to September 1922 and was titled Wirtschaft und Gesellschaft.
+It also included additional texts that were generally written between 1909 and 1914 that his widow found amongst his belongings.
+In 1956, the German jurist Johannes Winckelmann edited and organised a revised fourth edition of Economy and Society, later editing a fifth edition in 1976.
 Guenther Roth and Claus Wittich edited an English translation of the work in 1968.
-It was based on Winckelmann's 1956 edition of the text that he had revised in 1964.
+It was based on a 1964 revised edition of Winckelmann's version of the text.
 The Max Weber-Gesamtausgabe editors published Economy and Society in six parts, with the first devoted to the first four chapters thereof.
 The remaining five parts were organised in chronological order based on when they were written.
 In 2019, Keith Tribe published a revised English translation of the Max Weber-Gesamtausgabe edition of its first four chapters.